jaywink/photo-gallery/README.md

 ## Usage

+Requires [ImageMagick](https://www.imagemagick.org/) and Python 3 to be found on the system to process the images.

 Collect a bunch of JPG/PNG images in a folder somewhere.

 Run `./make_thumbs.sh <path to images>` to generate thumbnails.